rancher/api-spec/specification.md

 ## In Schema ##
 Actions are defined by a map with 2 attributes:
-  - <code>input:</code> The ID of the schema that the inputs will conform to
+  - `input:` The ID of the schema that the inputs will conform to
-  - <code>output:</code> The ID of the schema that the outputs will conform to
+  - `output:` The ID of the schema that the outputs will conform to

 Inputs and outputs are resources and MUST have an associated schema.
 If the action takes no input or has no output, the appropriate attribute SHOULD be omitted.